 How are change orders managed?
 (And what happens when something runs over budget?)

 If you’ve ever watched more than thirty seconds of HGTV, you already know that the bigger the renovation project, the more likely it is that something unexpected will happen — and more often than not, will impact your projected budget.
+When considering remodeling your home, it is important to be aware of budget constraints since the cost of remodeling can quickly spiral out of control.
+Asking a respected remodeling contractor what should happen if something goes over budget is one of the best ways to protect yourself from extensive costs.
+They will typically advise you to look at ways to cut corners or reallocate resources, so you can save on expenses while getting the desired results.
+Knowing this information ahead of time prepares homeowners for any potential overruns, allowing them to make sound decisions without worrying about an unplanned increase in their budget.
 While there’s no accounting for every potential surprise, an experienced contractor will know what common diversions happen in a given project and should have a procedure in place for dealing with them (after all, there’s no way you’re the first person to find mold behind their old bathroom tiles).

 Do you have a dedicated team for this project?